LMVA Frequently Asked Questions

 Online courses have built in flexibility, adaptations such as text-to-speech, unlimited time on tests, translation features, and vocabulary help.

 Parents/guardians must attend any mandatory orientation meetings for newly enrolled students.
 Parents/guardians must ensure each student has readily available internet access.
 Parents/guardians should be prepared to provide supervision and act as a direct contact.
-To assist with student accountability, we ask that parents/guardians look at the quarterly progress reports to monitor student progress.
+To assist with student accountability, we ask that parents/guardians regularly check their student’s progress by reviewing the course pacing guide and grades available through the online providers.
 This online program is only successful if the student completes the work.
 It is important that students have a solid support system to help them stay on track with their course work.

 Students must register and will participate for a full semester at a time.
-By the deadline, students must be registered in order for their schedule to be transferred to MVP and processed for the upcoming semester.
+By the deadline of August 9th 2021, students must be registered in order for their schedule to be transferred to MVP and processed for the upcoming semester.
 Prior to each semester, families will need to re-enroll in LMVA by the deadline in order to be scheduled for courses for the upcoming semester.

 Once students are registered and begin courses through MVP, those courses cannot be changed.